 Just because you’re serving part-time doesn’t mean you don’t need help with things like resume writing and turning that military lingo into civilian equivalent experiences.
 Military One Source will help you with your resume and getting hired.
 There are plenty of programs out there looking to hire someone with military experience, Military One Source will help you locate them.

 Military Separation & Retirement

 Whether you did 20 years or 4, leaving the military behind can be daunting, especially if you were serving in an active role.
 Even if you served strictly as a reservist or in the guard, you might want some help making a full transition to civilian status.
 Military One Source has the resources to help you do that.
-If you’re active looking to go into the reserves or guard, they also have recourses available to get you there.
+If you’re actively looking to go into the reserves or guard, they also have recourses available to get you there.